-- Halve and de seed the peppers and cut them into 5 mm dice.
-Spread the peppers out on a non-stick baking sheet and roast in the oven for 10 minutes until soft.
-Remove from the oven, set aside, and turn the oven down to 180oC/Gas 4
+- Halve and deseed the peppers.
+Cut one into julienne strips and the other two into small dice (around 5mm pieces).
+Spread the peppers out on a non-stick baking sheet (keep diced and julienned separate) and roast in the oven for 10 minutes, until soft.
+Remove from the oven and set aside.

 - Finely chop the celery and halve the cherry tomatoes.

-- Cook the lentils in a pan of boiling water for 15-20 minutes or until just tender.
+- Cook the lentils in a pan of boiling water for 15-20 minutes until tender.

-- Meanwhile, make the dressing.
-Place the parsley, dill, mustard, chilli, lemon juice and olive oil in a food processor and blitz until smooth.
-If necessary, add a dash of water to get the right consistency.
+- While the lentils are cooking, make the dressing.
+Place the parsley, dill, mustard, chilli, lemon juice and olive oil in the bowl of a food processor and blitz until smooth.
+If needed, add a dash of water to get the right consistency.

-- Arrange some lamb’s lettuce on a serving plate.
-Spoon the lentil mix into the middle and top with a portion of hot salmon.
-Garnish with a lemon wedge if you like and serve with the remaining dressing on the side.
+Arrange the lamb’s lettuce around the edge of platter.
+Spoon the lentil mix into the middle and top with a piece of hot salmon.
+Garnish with the roasted julienne peppers and serve with the remaining dressing on the side.